 Sometimes he adds additional elements to his sculptures, like the frogs in Babies and Frogs.
 Why frogs?
 Perhaps they call to mind the temporary “amphibious” nature of new born babies.
 Before birth, humans live in a liquid environment drawing nutrition and oxygen from the amniotic fluid that envelops them in the womb.

-Sam Jinks worked as a creature designer in the film industry before devoting his energies full-time to his own art.
+Mini-bio: Australian artist Sam Jinks was born in 1973 in Bendigo Victoria and is now based in Melbourne He worked in as a creature designer in the film industry before devoting his energies full-time to his own art.
+He is know for works like those featured on this page: extremely realistic sculptures of people.

 More on Sam Jinks